-Differences typically exist between a woman’s breasts – they may be different sizes or the nipple locations may be different.
-Although one of the goals of breast augmentation is to achieve “perfect” symmetry, after breast augmentation surgery these differences will usually persist and, in some cases, become more noticable.
+Differences typically exist between a woman’s breasts – they may be different sizes, or the nipple locations may be different.
+Although one of the goals of breast augmentation is to achieve “perfect” symmetry, after breast augmentation surgery these differences will usually persist and, in some cases, become more noticeable.
 Dr. Summers will discuss your particular situation in detail with you at the time of your consultation.

 Breast implants are mechanical devices, which are manufactured to extremely high standards.
 Some patients have had breast implants in place for over 25 years, but no one can specify the life of a breast implant.
 At some point you may choose or need to have it replaced.

 When any implant is placed in your body, the body forms a lining or capsule around it.
 This capsule is similar in some ways to scar tissue and can shrink or contract.
 If the capsule contracts markedly and squeezes on your implant, it can distort the implant or make the breast feel firm.
 The use of a “no touch” technique, use of antibiotic irrigation, and meticulous care to prevent hematomas can significantly reduce the likelihood of developing firmness, but so far, the risk cannot be totally eliminated since it is the result of your normal healing mechanisms.

 Rarely, the outer shell of a breast implant can break.
 Usually, this is due to folds occurring with abrasion of the outer shell and is more likely to follow the development of firmness due to capsular contracture.
 Very rarely the valve mechanism in a saline-filled implant can leak with loss of harmless salt water into the surrounding tissues which your body absorbs.
 If an implant rupture is confirmed, or is strongly suspected, the implant can be inspected, removed if necessary, and replaced with a new implant.